jocamav/jocamav.github.io/_posts/2020-01-08-working-with-pdf-java.markdown

 # Create a simple paragraph

-To create a simple pdf file we need to create a new Document as follows.
+Let's start creating a simple Hello World PDF File.
+To create the file we need to create a instance of `com.itextpdf.layout.Document` as follows.

 {% highlight java %}
     @Test